 The PhD Summer Academy for PhD students is a 2 weeks intense period of learning for PhD students, debating, and discovering the fundamental concepts and recent trends in supply chain management, in addition to meeting future colleagues and having a great time in Zaragoza, Spain.
 Apply Now!

 The 13th edition of the PhD Summer Academy in Logistics and Supply Chain Management will take place from 8 to 19 June, 2020 at ZLC Campus in Zaragoza, Spain.

-Last year’s professors and subjects were:
+This year’s professors and subjects will be:

 Professors from past editions of the PhD Summer Academy added the following: